 The acts to which section 23F(3)(c)(ii) of the NTA applies are those giving effect after 23 December 1996 to arrangements made on or before that date in good faith, and evidenced in writing, for the grant of non-exclusive agricultural leases or non-exclusive pastoral leases.

-[Section 12O inserted by No. 9 of 1999 s.
+[Section 12O inserted: No. 9 of 1999 s.
 7.]

 12P.
 Compensation